Master's in Supply Chain Management

 Leading Cross-Cultural Teams (1.5 credits; elective)

-This course focuses on practical as well as theoretical tools, methodologies, and approaches that students will use throughout their supply chain career.
-Leadership, organizational management, team diversity, and cross-cultural communications topics will be covered in order to help students develop their management and teamwork skills.
+This course focuses on practical as well as theoretical tools, methodologies, and approaches that students will use throughout their supply chain career as they interact with clients, suppliers, business partners and colleagues across cultures and borders.
+Leadership, organizational management, team diversity, problem solving, cross-cultural awareness and communications topics will be covered in order to help students develop intercultural awareness and skills to foster sustainable relationships whether they are physically present or working remotely in virtual environments.

 Humanitarian Logistics (3 credits; elective)